hon

 Most persons feel sad at times, but in major depression, it is intense and of long duration, causing difficulties in functioning day to day.

+The University of Arkansas Medical Department states, as for most mental disorders, that research indicates there is no single cause of depression, but that it results from complex interactions among multiple factors.
 Biological, genetic, neurophysiological, hormonal.
 Cognitive distortions, poor coping skills, problematic interpersonal relationships, poor social support, and stressful life experiences can all contribute to depression.
 A history of abuse can also result in depression as well.

 Some factors that can contribute to depression: